ymcaPrabhu/DeepResearch/README.md

 > You can check the paper of [WebDancer](https://arxiv.org/pdf/2505.22648) and [WebWalker](https://arxiv.org/pdf/2501.07572) and [WebSailor](./WebSailor/assets/WebSailor.pdf).

 > 💥 💥 💥 Stay tuned for more updates!
-We are working on the building native agentic model based on Browser and more open-domained environments!
+We are working on building native agentic model based on the Browser and more open-domain environments!

 - [**WebSailor**](WebSailor) (Preprint 2025) - WebSailor: Navigating Super-human Reasoning for Web Agent
 - [**WebDancer**](WebDancer) (Preprint 2025) - WebDancer: Towards Autonomous Information Seeking Agency